apache/spark/docs/quick-start.md

 [Spark website](http://spark.apache.org/downloads.html).
 Since we won't be using HDFS, you can download a package for any version of Hadoop.

-Note that, before Spark 2.0, the main programming interface of Spark was Resilient Distributed Dataset (RDD).
-After Spark 2.0, RDD is replaced by Dataset, which is strongly typed like RDD, but with richer optimizations under the hood.
-The RDD interface is still supported, and you can get a more complete reference at [RDD programming guide](rdd-programming-guide.html).
+Note that, before Spark 2.0, the main programming interface of Spark was the Resilient Distributed Dataset (RDD).
+After Spark 2.0, RDDs are replaced by Dataset, which is strongly-typed like an RDD, but with richer optimizations under the hood.
+The RDD interface is still supported, and you can get a more complete reference at the [RDD programming guide](rdd-programming-guide.html).
 However, we highly recommend you to switch to use Dataset, which has better performance than RDD.
-See [SQL programming guide](sql-programming-guide.html) to get more information about Dataset.
+See the [SQL programming guide](sql-programming-guide.html) to get more information about Dataset.

 # Interactive Analysis with the Spark Shell